limix/bgen/doc/interface.rst

 *********

 A BGEN file is associated with a :cpp:type:`bgen_file` variable, returned by :cpp:func:`bgen_file_open`, and is required by many functions.
 The user can query, for example, the number of samples contained in a BGEN file by passing a :cpp:type:`bgen_file` variable to the :cpp:func:`bgen_file_nsamples` function.
 The user has to release resources by calling :cpp:func:`bgen_file_close` after its use.

 The function :cpp:func:`bgen_file_contain_samples` can be used to detect whether the BGEN file contain sample identifications.
-If it does, the function :cpp:func:`bgen_file_read_samples` will return an array of sample identifications.
+If it does, the function :cpp:func:`bgen_file_read_samples` will return a struct of sample identifications.
 The allocated resources must be released by a subsequent call to :cpp:func:`bgen_samples_destroy`.

 The function :cpp:func:`bgen_metafile_read_partition` reads the variants metadata in the corresponding partition (i.e., names, chromosomes, number of alleles, etc.).
 It returns the read information as an array of type :cpp:type:`bgen_partition`.
 After use, its resources have to be released by calling :cpp:func:`bgen_partition_destroy`.

 To fetch a genotype information, the user has to first get a variant genotype handler (:cpp:type:`bgen_genotype`) by calling :cpp:func:`bgen_file_open_genotype`.
 The number of possible genotypes of a given variant, for example, can then be found by a call to :cpp:func:`bgen_genotype_ncombs`.
 The probabilities of each possible genotype can be found by a call to :cpp:func:`bgen_genotype_read`.
 After use, the variant genotype handler has to be closed by a :cpp:func:`bgen_genotype_close` call.

 Strings are represented by the :cpp:type:`bgen_string` type, which contains an array of characters and its length.